bradparks/bradparks.github.io/source/index.md

 ### So how does this work?

-- Use a recipe card, picture or index card that is ***no bigger than 4x6 inches in size***.
-This is important to make sure they all fit in the recipe box.
-- Use more than one card if you want...
-Think it'd take 10 to tell your story?
-Then use 10.
-If we need to get a bigger box, we'll get a bigger box!
+- Write a
+- Write her a letter or card, or give us a picture you think she'd like to see.
+Any size at all, but preferably under a standard envelope size.
+- Seal the letter if you like - we're not going to read them unless you want us to.
+We just want it to be a beautiful surprise for her birthday.
-- Tell others about it and get them to write her a note too ;-) Just send them to this page (http://www.bradparks.com), or get them to join the following private Facebook group, so we can talk about it some more:
+- Tell others about it and get them to write her a card too ;-) Just send them to this page (http://www.bradparks.com), or get them to join the following private Facebook group, so we can talk about it some more:

     https://www.facebook.com/groups/843835985729441/